 The project is part of a broader growth strategy following Argyll’s acquisition by Crosstree Real Estate Partners in May 2025 and its £11 million purchase of 33 Chancery Lane — the company’s first acquisition in more than two decades.
 Led by newly appointed CEO, Emily Smith, Argyll is focusing on upgrading and expanding its portfolio to meet sustained demand for high-quality workspace in prime central London.

 Originally designed by Sir Edwin Lutyens and formerly home to Country Life magazine, Hudson House is Grade II-listed.
-The refurbishment will restore several of the building’s original features, including the marble flooring and vaulted ceilings on the ground floor that were once used as editorial offices.
-Meanwhile, the upper floors, historically occupied by the magazine’s printworks, will adopt a contemporary industrial aesthetic that references the building’s past.
+The refurbishment restored several of the building’s original features, including the marble flooring and vaulted ceilings on the ground floor that were once used as editorial offices.
+Meanwhile, the upper floors, historically occupied by the magazine’s printworks, adopted a contemporary industrial aesthetic that references the building’s past.

-Alongside heritage restoration, Argyll is also integrating modern amenities, such as private call booths; advanced meeting room technology; varied lighting and seating configurations; and communal kitchens designed to create a more residential feel.
+Alongside heritage restoration, Argyll also integrated modern amenities, such as private call booths; advanced meeting room technology; varied lighting and seating configurations; and communal kitchens designed to create a more residential feel.

 Sustainability has also been central to the redesign.
 To that end, Argyll partnered with ESG reuse marketplace Globechain to recycle existing furniture, in addition to working with Walter Knoll and Bene to source durable, sustainably produced furnishings.